gillespilon/machine_learning/machine_learning.md

         data_path = "advertising.csv"
         data = pd.read_csv(filepath_or_buffer = data_path)

-- A DataFrame contains rows and columns
+- A DataFrame contains rows and columns.
-- A Series is a single column of rows
+- A Series is a single column of rows.
 - What are the features?

     - TV: advertising dollars spent on TV for a single product in a given market (in thousands of dollars)